Crisis Prevention Intervention Training Online Courses

 Related Crisis Intervention Training Tags:

-Excerpt From “Preventing Aggressive Behavior With Your Words” by Brendan King
+Excerpt From Our E-book “Preventing Aggressive Behavior With Your Words” by Brendan King

 A number of years ago, we were conducting training sessions with a particular client in the upper northeast.
 We were discussing power, control, and possibly violent crisis situations.
 We were, specifically, going over the type of situation where people felt they had to draw a line or “make a stand” so to speak.